MaxFrequency/MFQ/content/2024 Posts/July 2024/My Journey to Becoming a Map Maker Credits.md

 Here is a [YouTube Playlist](https://youtube.com/playlist?list=PLxCxW3Sbhy5Y8zOGn2SLM-bBF8JDlpPrR) of the essay soundtrack.

-- Canyon Sunset for *Firewatch*
+- Canyon Sunset from *Firewatch*
-- Adventure Map form *Super Smash Bros.
+- Adventure Map from *Super Smash Bros.
 Brawl*
 - Title from *Star Fox 64 3D*
 - Map from *Star Fox 64 3D*
 - Part of Your World from *The Little Mermaid*